According to the National Highway Traffic Safety Administration, fatalities and injuries for cyclists and pedestrians are increasing.

 A single death or injury is one too many.
 Increasing knowledge of roadway regulations and safe behaviors may help reduce those numbers.
 Laws and responsibilities are designed to keep everyone moving about smoothly and safely.
 Here are some of the basic facts.

 A bicycle is considered a vehicle in Virginia and has the same duties and rights as cars on the road, including obeying all traffic signs, signals, lights, and markings.
 A bicycle should always travel in the same direction as motor vehicle traffic.
-Bicyclists are not permitted to ride on interstates or other controlled access roadways.
-Bicyclists and motorists must yield right of way to pedestrians in marked and unmarked crosswalks.
+Cyclists are not permitted to ride on interstates or other controlled access roadways.
+Cyclists and motorists must yield right of way to pedestrians in marked and unmarked crosswalks.

 Motorists are required to use signals to notify other roadway users of intent, and cyclists must do the same using hand signals.
 Using predictable behaviors while driving, biking, or walking can reduce the risk of crashes.